LLNL/maestrowf/docs/index.md

 ## Why Maestro?

 Maestro gives an easy path to automating and orchestrating your workflows, building upon your existing shell and batch (HPC scheduled scripts/tasks) script tasks to layer on parameterization, task dependencies, and output isolation.
+Additionally, Maestro's workflow specification layer enables documenting those scripts and their interdependencies if chaining them together, and makes them more repeatable and shareable for enhanced collaboration with your peers.

 ## Getting Started is Quick and Easy